jakebathman/tailwindcss-uk-docs/source/docs/align-items.blade.md

       "Align items against the start of the cross axis.", ],
     [
-      '.items-center',
+      '.items-centre',
-      'align-items: center;',
+      'align-items: centre;',
-      "Align items along the center of the cross axis.", ],
+      "Align items along the centre of the cross axis.", ],
     [
       '.items-end',